 You should also read the instructions written by the Finnish Tax Office, which describes the most essential requirements for taxi entrepreneurs.

-As per our driver terms, drivers are contracted to Taxify OÜ, which is an Estonian-based entity.
-Billing of services will be operated through Taxify OÜ’s Estonian subsidiary Billify OÜ.
+As per our driver terms, drivers are contracted to Bolt OÜ, which is an Estonian-based entity.
+Billing of services will be operated through Bolt OÜ’s Estonian subsidiary Billify OÜ.
 The details of this entity are listed on your invoices.

 - Are drivers responsible to pay VAT on the full fare?

-- How is VAT on Ride Fares and Taxify Fees calculated?
+- How is VAT on Ride Fares and Bolt Fees calculated?

 The Value Added Tax, or VAT, applies more or less to all services that are rendered in the European Union.
 VAT is charged, collected and transferred to the tax authorities by businesses and sole traders, however, as VAT is part of the price, the tax is actually paid by the buyer.
 It is thus an indirect tax.